viviRG2024/CityDigitalTwinPortfolio/README.md

 # CityDigitalTwinPortfolio
 This dataset introduces a portfolio of CDT cases collected from existing literature and industry experts.
+Please review the Excel spreadsheet for the full Global CDT-SDG Case Library

 **Template**